First Market Logic Insights Executive Roundtable at American Express HQ in New York

 AI’s Impact on Specific Needs

-To the impact of AI for insights executives, Kay described the roles a cognitive market information system serves (VP Insight, VP Intelligence, CMO and CIO) and the specific needs it helps them address.
+To the impact of AI for insights executives, Kay described the roles a cognitive market information system serves (VP Insight, VP Intelligence, CMO and CIO) and presented the specific needs it helps departments to address.

 He presented three applications for: